Windows Repair and Replacement Grant Scheme

 - For repairs to existing traditional windows – single or double glazed (where appropriate and does not apply to any existing uPVC windows that may be traditionally styled for example);

 - Planning and/or listed building consent must be obtained before funding can be provided.
-If a planning application is pending then the applicant must inform the Council and provide the planning application reference within the Windows Grant Repair and Replacement Form;
+If a planning application is pending then the applicant must inform the Council and provide the planning application reference within the Windows Grant Repair Form;

 - In accordance with an ongoing review of conservation areas.